Code-Institute-Submissions/Jnaesi-Dailyquest_JanResub/README.md

 #### User Story

-1. As a User, I want to invite my friends, so we can enjoy this service together.
+1. As a User, I want to invite my friends, so we can enjoy this to do list app.
 2. As a User, I want to organize my work, so I can feel more in control.
 4. As a User, I want to be able to understand my progress with my tasks.
 5. As a User, I want to be able to keep notes of my paid bills for the month.
 6. As a User, I want to show my wife of what i have left to do in the household before the weekend.
-7.
+7. As a User, I want to be able to see what quests i have in my game to do before the weekly reset.
-8.
+8. As a User, I want a reminder on how many tasks i have in a week or day.
-9.
+9. As a User, I want to keep track of my studies.
-10.
+10. As a User, I want to keep track of my movies that i have to watch.

-#### Improvements And Features For The Future
+#### Improvements

 * Assist With Goal Setting
 When users first enter your app or access a productivity feature, the first step they’ll need to take is to determine what they want to achieve.
 Otherwise, there won’t be anything specific to track.